-The UWC consists of about 30 members.
-At least 17 members are drawn from faculty throughout the schools of the University; five are managerial or professional employees; and seven are students, including three students from Yale College and four from the graduate and professional schools.
+The UWC consists of about 30 members drawn from faculty throughout the schools of the University; managerial or professional employees; postdoctoral associates or fellows; and students from Yale College and the graduate and professional schools.
 The chair is a tenured faculty member.
-The current UWC membership is posted on the Provost's website.

-The secretary of the UWC organizes the Committee's activities, acts as a liaison with parties and the Yale community, and works with the chair to resolve informal complaints.
+The current UWC membership is posted on the provost's website.
+The secretary of the UWC organizes the Committee's activities, handles all official correspondence, acts as a liaison with the parties and the Yale community, and works with the chair to resolve informal complaints.
 In the case of a formal complaint, the secretary attends the hearing, and he or she may question the parties and participate in deliberations but may not vote.